aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/extract-content-using-document-visitor/_index.md

 ---
-title: Extract OneNote Content using Document Visitor - Java
+title: Convert OneNote to Text with Document Visitor – Java
-linktitle: Extract OneNote Content using Document Visitor - Java
+linktitle: Convert OneNote to Text with Document Visitor – Java
 second_title: Aspose.Note Java API
-description: Learn how to extract content from OneNote documents in Java using Aspose.Note for Java.
-Step-by-step tutorial with code examples provided.
+description: Learn how to convert OneNote to text using Aspose.Note for Java.
+Step‑by‑step guide covering text extraction, image extraction, and how to read OneNote files.
 weight: 21
 url: /java/onenote-document-loading/extract-content-using-document-visitor/
+date: 2025-12-03
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Extract OneNote Content using Document Visitor - Java
+# Convert OneNote to Text with Document Visitor – Java

 ## Introduction

-Aspose.Note for Java provides powerful features for extracting content from OneNote documents.
-In this tutorial, we'll guide you through the process of extracting content from a OneNote document using the Document Visitor in Java.
+In this tutorial you’ll learn **how to convert OneNote to text** using Aspose.Note for Java’s Document Visitor.
+Whether you need to read OneNote files programmatically, extract plain‑text content, or pull out embedded images, the Document Visitor gives you fine‑grained control over every node in a .one document.

+## Quick Answers
+- **What does “convert OneNote to text” mean?** It means extracting the plain‑text representation (and optionally images) from a .one file.
+- **Which library helps with this?** Aspose.Note for Java provides the `DocumentVisitor` API.
+- **Do I need a license?** A free trial works for evaluation; a paid license is required for production.
+- **Can I also extract images?** Yes – implement the `VisitImageStart` method to pull out pictures.
+- **What are the prerequisites?** Java JDK 8+, Aspose.Note for Java JAR, and a .one file to process.

+## What is “convert OneNote to text”?
+Converting OneNote to text means programmatically reading a OneNote (.one) file and retrieving its textual content, titles, and other elements without the original OneNote UI.
+This is useful for search indexing, reporting, or migrating content to other platforms.

+## Why use Document Visitor to **how to read OneNote** files?
+The Document Visitor follows the Visitor design pattern, allowing you to walk through every element (pages, outlines, images, rich‑text runs, etc.) in a OneNote document.
+Compared with loading the whole document into memory and parsing it manually, the visitor approach is:

+* **Memory‑efficient** – processes nodes one at a time.
+* **Extensible** – you can add custom logic for any node type (e.g., extract images).
+* **Accurate** – preserves the original hierarchy, ensuring you don’t miss hidden content.

 ## Prerequisites

-Before you begin, ensure you have the following:
+Before you begin, make sure you have:

-1. Java Development Kit (JDK) installed on your system.
+1. **Java Development Kit (JDK) 8 or later** installed.
-2. Aspose.Note for Java library downloaded.
-You can download it [here](https://releases.aspose.com/note/java/).
-3. A OneNote document (with the extension .one) to extract content from.
+2. **Aspose.Note for Java** library downloaded from the official site – [download here](https://releases.aspose.com/note/java/).
+3. A **OneNote document** (`.one` file) that you want to convert to text.

-## Import Packages
+## Step 1: Import Packages

-First, you need to import the necessary packages to work with Aspose.Note for Java.
+First, import the classes you’ll need to work with Aspose.Note for Java.

 ```java
 import java.io.IOException;